 That’s all!
 It’s a super simple process and easy DIY for a big impact!

-But my issues happened when I realized that my tile on my floors were slightly beveled on the edges.
+• My issues happened when I realized that my tile on my floors were slightly beveled on the edges.
 The vinyl tiles aren’t meant to wrap around the tiles, so the edges wanted to pop up a bit.
 My ceramic tiles are also a little bit textured, which was fine on the flat part, but made it difficult for the vinyl tile to grab the beveled edges.

+• After I put down the first row, I realized that the edges were going to come up too easily and that I didn’t think it was going to work.
 So, I found that if I trimmed off 1/8 of an inch from two perpendicular sides (keeping the tile square, just a 1/4 inch smaller), then my vinyl tiles would cover most of the ceramic tile and wouldn’t have to bend as much on the edges.

-Does that make sense??
+See what I mean??
 If my tiles were completely flat, this wouldn’t have been as issue.

 The tiles on the left were trimmed smaller than the tiles on the right, so you can see how they look like the overhang on the right.

 And honestly it may not even be an issue.
 I haven’t had them coming up at all, but my fear is that someone or something is going to catch a corner of a tile and it’s going to just peel off.
-Only time will tell – and I WILL do a follow up in probably a year to see how they’ve held up.
-But in the meantime, I’m just waiting for one of my kids to come yelling that they’ve lifted one off the tile.
-Maybe I’m just paranoid?
-We’ll see.
-Like I said, so far, so good.

 You DO want to wait 24 hours after laying the vinyl tile before using it and 72 hours before you get it wet.
 So, there is some curing time for the adhesive.
 Hopefully it will all stay put. #fingerscrossed